cockroachdb/docs/src/current/cockroachcloud/cloud-api.md

 {% include cockroachcloud/cluster-create-console-required-role.md %}

 Serverless and Dedicated clusters have different configuration options.
-Refer to [CockroachDB Cloud FAQs ]({% link cockroachcloud/frequently-asked-questions.md %}) for an overview of the differences between the two.
+Refer to [CockroachDB Cloud FAQs ]({% link cockroachcloud/frequently-asked-questions.md %}) for an overview of the differences.

 It is also possible to use the [Terraform provider for CockroachDB Cloud ](https://github.com/cockroachdb/terraform-provider-cockroach) to manage your cluster configuration with an [Infrastructure as code